New People's Army: Second Great Rectification Movement

-Post-Rectification
+Post-Rectification and decline (1998–2026)

 The CPP declared the Second Great Rectification Movement as having been "conclusively won" in 1998.
 Since then, it has re-affirmed that the CPP is in absolute command of the NPA, outlining that its most pressing task is to "defeat and destroy the US-created and US-supported reactionary Armed Forces of the Philippines."

-Since then, it has continued to wage a protracted people's war through the use of guerrilla tactics, while steadily expanding.
-In 2002, President Gloria Macapagal Arroyo requested for the United States Department of State to declare the CPP-NPA as a foreign terrorist group, which was granted on August 2.
+Since then, it continued to wage a protracted people's war through the use of guerrilla tactics.
+In 2002, President Gloria Macapagal Arroyo requested the United States Department of State to declare the CPP-NPA as a foreign terrorist group, which was granted on August 2.
 This was in line with her counter-insurgency program, Oplan Bantay Laya, which aimed to end the conflict between the AFP and the NPA.
 In 2005, the European Union Common Foreign and Security Policy included the NPA as a terrorist group.
-Despite these efforts, the NPA has declared Oplan Bantay Laya I a "failure", citing that it did not lose a single guerrilla front despite the AFP's efforts of concentrating its forces in 300 to 600 barrios at any given time.
+Despite these efforts, the NPA declared Oplan Bantay Laya I a "failure", citing that it did not lose a single guerrilla front despite the AFP's efforts.

-In 2005, the NPA reported that its strength had surpassed its previous peak in 2005.
-Arroyo, at this time, had replaced OBL1 with Oplan Bantay Laya 2, which aimed at "ending the revolutionary movement by 2010".
-OBL2, along with what the CPP identified as "conservatism" in the ranks, led to a decline in NPA strength until 2009.

-During the administration of Benigno Aquino III, OBL2 was replaced by Oplan Bayanihan, which had a more "people-centered" approach compared to OBL's military-heavy tactics.
-NPA membership, at this time, steadily rose.
-By 2017, NPA strength had surpassed the previous 2005 peak by 3%.

-As of 2018, its strength is tallied at greater than the 5,600 rifles recorded in the CPP's 1985 plenum.
-The Central Committee has stated in its 2017 Congress that it has a five-year plan with aims to "carry forward the antifascist, antifeudal and anti-imperialist movement and overthrow the tyrannical US-Duterte regime, and bring the protracted people's war to the advanced phase of the strategic defensive, in order to reach the threshold of the strategic stalemate".
-The five-year plan: